grafana/grafana/docs/sources/setup-grafana/installation/kubernetes/index.md

 This means that `REVISION#2` is the current version.

 {{% admonition type="note" %}}
-**Note:** The last line of the `kubectl rollout history deployment` command output is the one which is currnetly active and running on your Kubernetes enviorment.
+The last line of the `kubectl rollout history deployment` command output is the one which is currnetly active and running on your Kubernetes enviorment.
 {{% /admonition %}}

 ### Roll back a deployment